Title

 The organisms mainly enter through the mouth, and occasionally enter via nose or skin injury.
 Following ingestion or inhalation, the organisms spread rapidly throughout the entire body.

-Dead animals that are opened and not burned or buried provide an ideal source of new spores to contaminate the soil.
 Cremating diseased carcasses (burning them to ashes) to stop the contamination of the soil is imperative.
 If cremation is not possible, the carcasses should be buried deep in the ground.

 Flooding pastures with contaminated water or dumping infected carcasses in streams or ponds also may spread anthrax spores.
 Flooding readily contaminates low-lying ground or marshy areas, and resultant stagnant water holes may serve as a source of infection.

-Anthrax also may be spread by insects through wounds from dehorning or castration that attract blood-sucking insects that previously visited an infected carcass, or through bites from tabanid flies that previously fed on an ill or freshly dead carcass.
+Anthrax also may be spread by insects through wounds from dehorning or castration that attract blood-sucking insects that previously visited an infected carcass or through bites from tabanid flies that previously fed on an ill or freshly dead carcass.

 Symptoms

 Symptoms associated with anthrax depend to a certain degree on the species involved and the route of infection.
-When the anthrax organism enters the animal’s body through the mouth or nostrils, the symptoms occur soon after infection (acute form) and death follows
+When the anthrax organism enters the

-rapidly.
-When infection takes place through the skin because of injury or insect bites, it appears localized at the site of injury in the initial stage.
+When infection occurs through the skin (cutaneous form) because of injury or insect bites, it appears localized at the site of injury in the initial stage.
+The affected area is initially hot and swollen and becomes cold and insensitive.
+Later, the infection can become generalized.

-Animal anthrax usually is a fatal disease with no symptoms observed.
+Animal anthrax is usually a fatal disease with no symptoms observed.
+Some animals may stagger, have difficulty breathing, tremble, collapse and die.
+Edema and swelling may be seen over the body, particularly at the brisket.
 Upon or near death, blood oozes from the body openings.
 This blood is heavily laden with anthrax organisms.
 The carcass has a marked bloating and decomposes rapidly.

 Illness is observed for one or two days, but it may last five days; symptoms are preceded by fever, with a period of excitement in which the animal may charge anyone nearby.
 This is followed by depression in cattle or sheep.
 In horses, colic may be observed.